r57zone/Half-Life-Alyx-novr/README.md

 • **Not enough health**

 If you are stuck and can't pass one of the hard moments, then you can use the immortality cheat code.
 To do this, you need to launch the game from the console.
-Add the launch parameters to the game `- allowdebug -vconport 29000 -vcon-console`, enter `sv_cheats 1` and then `god`, after which you will be immortal and easily pass the difficult moments.
+Add the launch parameters to the game `-allowdebug -vconport 29000 -vcon-console`, enter `sv_cheats 1` and then `god`, after which you will be immortal and easily pass the difficult moments.
 Do not forget to disable the immortality mode after passing a difficult place by entering the `god` command again.

-Also [Saves are also available](https://github.com/r57zone/Half-Life-Alyx-novr/issues) to skip difficult moments of the game.
+Also [saves are also available](https://github.com/r57zone/Half-Life-Alyx-novr/issues) to skip difficult moments of the game.
 ## Problems
 **Red screen** - switch the focus to the game, press the left mouse button and then switch again to the "Headset window".
 Also can change the "DebugMode" parameter to true, in the "default.vrsettings" configuration file.